-- 20.1 Decisions by the EDC shall be enforceable immediately once notified. - 20.2 All decisions or adjudications made and all sanctions imposed by the EDC under this Code must be recognised and upheld where appropriate and necessary by all members of the FIDE Family.
-Such decisions or adjudications shall be shall be communicated by the FIDE Secretariat to the parties involved in the proceedings and, upon conclusion, published on the FIDE website. - 20.3 It shall be the responsibility of the FIDE Management Board and FIDE Secretariat to take all necessary steps to publicise and enforce the decisions made and sanctions imposed by the EDC.

-- 20.4 Member federations have a particular responsibility to monitor and enforce compliance with any EDC decision and sanction in relation to any player and official registered with the Member federation.
-Any such EDC decision and sanction shall be communicated by the FIDE Secretariat to the national federation concerned. - 20.5 Non-observance of sanctions imposed under this Code by any member of the FIDE Family and non-enforcement by Member federations constitutes a separate Disciplinary Offence and shall be subject to an appropriate sanction by the EDC as provided for in this Code. - 20.6 In addition to or instead of such EDC sanction, the FIDE Council may suspend the offending person or body from FIDE tournaments and events until compliance occur and the General Assembly may suspend the membership of a Member federation or Continent or affiliation of an Affiliated Organisation until compliance occur, or permanently expel such Member federation, Continent or Affiliated Organisation. - 20.7 Where a sanction is imposed by EDC and the person concerned avoids the application of the relevant decision for a period of time (e.g. by participating in activities of an organisation that does not recognise or implement the FIDE decision), such period shall not be credited against the period of sanction unless the FIDE Management Board decides otherwise.
+- 20.1 Decisions by the EDC shall be enforceable immediately once notified. - 20.2 All decisions or adjudications made and all sanctions imposed by the EDC under this Code must be recognised and upheld where appropriate and necessary by all members of the FIDE Family. - 20.3 It shall be the responsibility of the FIDE Management Board and FIDE Secretariat to take all necessary steps to enforce the decisions made and sanctions imposed by the EDC. - 20.4 Member federations have a particular responsibility to monitor and enforce compliance with any EDC decision and sanction in relation to any player and official registered with the Member federation. - 20.5 Non-observance of sanctions imposed under this Code by any member of the FIDE Family and non-enforcement by Member federations constitutes a separate Disciplinary Offence and shall be subject to an appropriate sanction by the EDC as provided for in this Code. - 20.6 In addition to or instead of such EDC sanction, the FIDE Council may suspend the offending person or body from FIDE tournaments and events until compliance occur and the General Assembly may suspend the membership of a Member federation or Continent or affiliation of an Affiliated Organisation until compliance occur, or permanently expel such Member federation, Continent or Affiliated Organisation. - 20.7 Where a sanction is imposed by EDC and the person concerned avoids the application of the relevant decision for a period of time (e.g. by participating in activities of an organisation that does not recognise or implement the FIDE decision), such period shall not be credited against the period of sanction unless the FIDE Management Board decides otherwise.